MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, Internet Explorer will check the digital signatures of executable programs and display their identities before downloading them to user computers.

-- If you disable this policy setting, Internet Explorer will not check the digital signatures of executable programs or display their identities before downloading them to user computers.
+- If you disable this policy setting, Internet Explorer won't check the digital signatures of executable programs or display their identities before downloading them to user computers.

-- If you do not configure this policy, Internet Explorer will not check the digital signatures of executable programs or display their identities before downloading them to user computers.
+- If you don't configure this policy, Internet Explorer won't check the digital signatures of executable programs or display their identities before downloading them to user computers.
 <!-- CheckSignaturesOnDownloadedPrograms-Description-End -->

 <!-- CheckSignaturesOnDownloadedPrograms-Editable-Begin -->